Important Digital marketing Terms

 TWITTER- A social media website where users can post short messages, known as tweets (up to 140 characters) for anyone who is following them to see.
 It is sometimes known as microblogging

-DIGG – An online news website which has a unique algorithm.
+DIGG – An online news website that has a unique algorithm.
 The site lets its readers submit articles and also allows people to vote whether or not they liked the article.

 FLICKR – A social network based on picture sharing.
 Users can store and share photos here.